Momentum Divergence

 - Bullish divergence occurs when price makes a lower low, but the indicator makes a higher low.

-How Momentum Divergence Works
+How Momentum Divergence Works: Reversals vs. Continuation

-Momentum divergence works by visually comparing the peaks and troughs of price action with the corresponding peaks and troughs on an oscillator like the Relative Strength Index (RSI) or Moving Average Convergence Divergence (MACD). **Regular Bearish Divergence (Reversal Signal):** This occurs during an uptrend.
-The price makes a "Higher High" (HH), indicating the trend is still up.
-However, the momentum indicator makes a "Lower High" (LH).
-This signals that buyers are exhausted and the uptrend is losing steam.
-Traders often look to sell or short the asset. **Regular Bullish Divergence (Reversal Signal):** This occurs during a downtrend.
-The price makes a "Lower Low" (LL), indicating the trend is still down.
+Momentum divergence works by visually comparing the specific "peaks and troughs" of price action with the corresponding peaks and troughs on a momentum oscillator, such as the Relative Strength Index (RSI) or the Moving Average Convergence Divergence (MACD).
+Regular Bearish Divergence (Reversal Signal): This critical signal occurs during an established uptrend.
+The price manages to make a "Higher High" (HH), which on the surface indicates the trend is still strong.
+However, the momentum indicator simultaneously makes a "Lower High" (LH).
+This stark disconnect signals to the trader that the buyers are becoming exhausted and the uptrend is losing its internal steam.
+In response, professional traders often look to aggressively sell their positions or enter a short trade to profit from the coming drop.
+Regular Bullish Divergence (Reversal Signal): This occurs during a sustained downtrend.
+The price of the asset makes a "Lower Low" (LL), indicating to the masses that the trend is still down.
 However, the momentum indicator makes a "Higher Low" (HL).
-This signals that selling pressure is waning, and buyers are stepping in.
-Traders often look to buy or go long. **Hidden Divergence (Continuation Signal):** Hidden divergence acts differently.
-Bullish Hidden Divergence happens in an uptrend when price makes a "Higher Low" (HL), but the indicator makes a "Lower Low" (LL).
-This suggests the indicator is oversold while the price structure remains bullish, indicating a good "buy the dip" opportunity.
+This reveals that the selling pressure is finally waning and new buyers are quietly stepping in to support the price.
+Traders often interpret this as the first signal to buy or go "long" the asset.
+Hidden Divergence (Continuation Signal): Hidden divergence acts in the opposite manner.
+Bullish Hidden Divergence happens in an established uptrend when the price makes a "Higher Low" (HL)—a standard dip—but the momentum indicator makes a "Lower Low" (LL).
+This suggests the indicator has become "oversold" while the price structure remains fundamentally bullish, indicating a high-probability "buy the dip" opportunity for trend followers.

 Key Elements of Momentum Divergence